 Adding, modifying, or deleting profile property values

 It is possible to add, modify, or delete values for profile properties manually.
 You can do this either in the detailed view of a profile property in the widget or in the lightbox showing the full profile.
 You can change an existing value by clicking on it, and add a new value by clicking on "add value" (which appears on hover).
 This lets you test how a profile property affects the segments the current user belongs to and therefore which interactions will be executed.

 Saving a profile as a persona

 In the full profile lightbox, a button in the top right corner lets you save this profile to a persona.
 The values of the profile you are viewing that moment are then stored as a persona, which you can later use in your context widget.
 Saving as a persona prompts you for a name and image for that persona.
 You can pick the persona image from a predefined list, or you can upload an image of your own.

-The Timeline widget shows all BlueConic timeline events on the current profile's timeline.
+The Timeline widget shows all BlueConic Timeline events on the current profile's timeline.
 Contact BlueConic support for information about ways to add Timeline events to profile timelines.